25 Things to Do Under $5 in Tulsa This Season

 10. Visit a roadside attraction

 Tulsa’s number of iconic roadside attractions has grown lately.
-In addition to the Golden Driller and Buck Atom Space Cowboy, you can now visit Buck’s neighbor, Stella Atom, and – just down the street – Meadowgold Mack the Lumberjack!
+In addition to the Golden Driller and Buck Atom Space Cowboy, you can now visit Buck’s neighbor, Stella Atom, Meadowgold Mack the Lumberjack, Cowboy Bob and Rosie the Riveter!
+Find them all on Route 66, between Utica and Peoria.

 11. Swim and splash at an Open Swim event!